Reba (TV series): American ratings

+Critical reception

+Carole Horst of Variety commented positively on the premise of the first episode and described the show as an "upscale Roseanne".
+Joly Herman of Common Sense Media stated that it was "funny" while noting the fact that it touched on serious issues like teen pregnancy, alcoholism and depression.

 Broadcast

 History

 The series was originally cancelled when The WB's rival network UPN merged with them to transform into The CW.
 However, in an 11th hour move on May 17, 2006, The CW renewed Reba with a 13-episode order, reportedly to fulfill a syndication contract worth $20 million.
 In November 2006, The CW announced that the show would be paired with 7th Heaven, Sundays at 7:00 p.m., beginning later that month.
 Reba encores were scheduled for Sundays at 7:00 p.m.
 ET/PT, with a new episode at 7:30 p.m.
 Reba became the top-rated sitcom on the CW, also surpassing the dramas Supernatural, One Tree Hill, and Veronica Mars.
 The final episode aired on February 18, 2007.

 Syndication

 Reba has aired in syndication on Lifetime, Ion Television, Peachtree TV, The CW Plus, and Hallmark Channel.
 In September 2006, Reba began airing on the new CW Daytime block, and remained there until September 2008.
 It began airing on CMT on Wednesday August 1, 2012, in high definition, and also began airing on ABC Family (now Freeform) on August 6, 2012.
 It began airing on TV Land in 2015.
 As of August 2019, however, the series was pulled from both TV Land and Freeform.
 The show made its network premiere on UPtv on August 2, 2019.
 On April 5, 2021, the series began airing again on the Hallmark Channel.